 MEAL ENTERTAINMENT NOT ON THE EMPLOYER’S PREMISES

-All meal entertainment provided to staff outside a business premises is subject to FBT.
+All meal entertainment provided to staff outside the business premises is subject to FBT.

 EXPENSE PAYMENT BENEFIT